ATA990/LM-Fix/README.md

 *TVL = length of the fixed test vector (in tokens).
 Longer TVL generally increases detection accuracy with modest overhead.*

-> If you want a per‑model, per‑TVL breakdown table, add exact rows from your evaluation logs here.

 ---